NiclasDimitriadis/SeqLockQueue/readme.md

 -  `std::is_trivially_copyable_v<T>`: ensures that an instance of `T` can be copied by simply copying the memory it occupies
 -  `std::is_default_constructible_v<T>`: ensures that `atomic_arr_copy` and therefore also `SeqLockElement` down the line, can be default constructed
 -  `std::atomic<std::uint64_t>::is_always_lock_free`: ensures that 8-byte chunks can actually be atomically copied without imposing a software lock
-- for the copy operations listed above, the payload is copied in atomic 8-byte chunks (the remainder is atomically copy byte-wise)
+- for the copy operations listed above, the payload is copied atomically copy byte-wise
-- while this approach technically avoids a data race, it cannot the integerity and coherence of the data as a whole and a read of a partially overwritten entry still needs to be discarded
+- while this approach technically avoids a data race, it cannot guarantee the integerity and coherence of the data as a whole and a read of a partially overwritten entry still needs to be discarded
 - this problem could only be addressed via a custom copy-assigment operator for `T`, which is impossible to enforce at copile time and on top of that would kill the trivially-copyable constraint
 - an instance of `atomic_arr_copy_t<T>` can be default constructed or constructed from an instance of `T`
-- `atomic_arr_copy_t<T>` provides the interface `return_instance()` which is a simple getter for the payload
+- `atomic_arr_copy_t<T>` is convertible to `T` via an operator to avoid unnecessary copies

 #### `atomic_arr_copy_standin`
 `template <typename T>`<br>